IBM/credit-risk-workshop-cpd/workshop/data-visualization-and-refinery/README.md

 ![Command line filter](../.gitbook/assets/images/dr/dr-cli-filter.png)

 * A `filter` operation syntax will be displayed in the Command line.
 Clicking on the operation name within the Command line will give hints on the syntax and how to use the command.
+Click `Cancel` to clear out the command line.

 ![Command line filter syntax](../.gitbook/assets/images/dr/dr-cli-filter-syntax.png)